Bolin-Wu/HarmoToolkitNEAR/README.md

 ```

 After running this, there should be a new folder “csv_format” storing
-the transformed SNAC-K csv files in your current working directory,
+the transformed SNAC-K csv files at “original_data/SNAC-K”.
-“original_data/SNAC-K”.